Mondshein Sequences (a.k.a. (2,1)-Orders): Abstract

 Canonical orderings [STOC'88, FOCS'92] have been used as a key tool in graph drawing, graph encoding and visibility representations for the last decades.
 We study a far-reaching generalization of canonical orderings to non-planar graphs that was published by Lee Mondshein in a PhD-thesis at M.I.T.\ as early as 1971.

 Mondshein proposed to order the vertices of a graph in a sequence such that, for any $i$, the vertices from $1$ to $i$ induce essentially a $2$-connected graph while the remaining vertices from $i+1$ to $n$ induce a connected graph.
 Mondshein's sequence generalizes canonical orderings and became later and independently known under the name \emph{non-separating ear decomposition}.
-Currently, the best known algorithm for computing this sequence achieves a running time of $O(nm)$; the main open problem in Mondshein's and follow-up work is to improve this running time to a subquadratic time.
+Surprisingly, this fundamental link between canonical orderings and non-separating ear decomposition has not been established before.
+Currently, the fastest known algorithm for computing a Mondshein sequence achieves a running time of $O(nm)$; the main open problem in Mondshein's and follow-up work is to improve this running time to subquadratic time.

-In this paper, we present the first algorithm that computes a Mondshein sequence in time and space $O(m)$, improving the previous best running time by a factor of $n$.
-In addition, we illustrate the impact of this result by deducing linear-time algorithms for several other problems, for which the previous best running times have been quadratic.

-In particular, we show how to compute three independent spanning trees in a $3$-connected graph in linear time, improving a result of Cheriyan and Maheshwari [J. Algorithms 9(4)].
-Secondly, we improve the preprocessing time for the output-sensitive data structure by Di Battista, Tamassia and Vismara [Algorithmica 23(4)] that reports three internally disjoint paths between any given vertex pair from $O(n^2)$ to $O(m)$.
-Finally, we show how a very simple linear-time planarity test can be derived once a Mondshein sequence is computed.
+After putting Mondshein's work into context, we present an algorithm that computes a Mondshein sequence in optimal time and space $O(m)$.
+This improves the previous best running time by a factor of $n$.
+We illustrate the impact of this result by deducing linear-time algorithms for five other problems, for four out of which the previous best running times have been quadratic.
+In particular, we show how to \begin{itemize} \item[--] compute three independent spanning trees in a $3$-connected graph in time $O(m)$, improving a result of Cheriyan and Maheshwari [J. Algorithms 9(4)], \item[--] improve the preprocessing time from $O(n^2)$ to $O(m)$ for the output-sensitive data structure by Di Battista, Tamassia and Vismara [Algorithmica 23(4)] that reports three internally disjoint paths between any given vertex pair, \item[--] derive a very simple $O(n)$-time planarity test once a Mondshein sequence has been computed, \item[--] compute a nested family of contractible subgraphs of $3$-connected graphs in time $O(m)$, \item[--] compute a $3$-partition in time $O(m)$, while the previous best running time is $O(n^2)$ due to Suzuki et al.\ [IPSJ 31(5)]. \end{itemize}